Tomcsii/Tomcsii/README.md

 - 👋 Hi, I’m Tamás
 - I am currently a University student learning computer science and programming.
 - I have expereince with and have completed projects in Python, Java and HTML
-- I have an intreset in a variety of programming concepts such as, AI, Software engineering, Game Development, Algorithims and many more
+- I have an intreset in a variety of programming concepts such as, AI/Machine learning, Software engineering, Game Development, Complex Algorithims and many more

 <!---